-- Placing a familiar object in an unfamiliar setting or placing an unfamiliar object into a familiar setting. - Blending two superficially different objects or conceptsComparing a familiar object to a superficially unrelated - Comparing a naminal object to a superior any unclated and semantically distant concept Searching through a number of different concepts that - searching through a humber of different concepts that are related to each other but could be considered as swerving away from the original concept.
+- Placing a familiar object in an unfamiliar setting or placing an unfamiliar object into a familiar setting. - Blending two superficially different objects or conceptsComparing a familiar object to a superficially unrelated - Searching through a number of different concepts that - searching through a humber of different concepts that are related to each other but could be considered as swerving away from the original concept.
 This is based upon Epicurus's theory of clinamen from his doctorine of atomism [10].